Artwork Preparation Guidelines.

 The preferred application for supplying layouts and vector art with maximum compatibility and flexibility.
 Any high resolution image placed onto the file must be linked not embedded.

 Supply all linked images as separate elements along with the layout file.
 This enables our graphics team to make any colour adjustments and/or image manipulation quickly and easily.
-Please provide all logos and text using this application wherever possible.
-Do not flatten any transparencies in your files.

 The preferred application for supplying high resolution raster images with maximum compatibility and flexibility.
 Save files created in Photoshop as EPS (with clipping paths if required).

-Always supply the high resolution PSD files where possible, this will enable us to make colour adjustments and/or image manipulation.
-Refer to the "Preparing Scans and Image Resolutions" for information on preparing these file types.
+Always supply the high resolution PSD files where possible, this will enable us to

 PDF stands for Portable Document Format.
 It was created by Adobe, and is fast becoming the standard for all document transfers, not just web documents.
-Formatted properly, PDFs can provide smaller file sizes, eliminate font issues, cross platforms, include formatting features, and carry forward images.
-They provide as much resolution to the printer as required, provided the source document is of a high enough resolution to begin with.

-PDFs can be created in numerous ways.
-Most graphics applications allow you to save directly as PDFs.
 If your application does not, there are third party plug in applications and print drivers that will allow you to convert files.

-Choose your art board dimensions: When creating your art work, choose the art board dimensions to match the dimensions you want the printed product to be, and include the desired white space.
+Choose your art board dimensions: When creating your art work, choose the art board dimensions to match the dimensions you want the printed product to be,

 Position your design on the art board: Ensure your design is properly placed on the art board.
 Any portion of any graphics lying outside the art board will not be printed.

 Work at full scale: Whenever possible, work at actual size.
-If limitations in your software do not allow this, then work at a 50% or 25% scale and we will automatically scale your image to the proportional size.
+If limitations in your software do not allow this, then work at a 50% or 25% scale and we will

 Please remember to supply higher resolution images when you working in scale ( 50% -300dpi, 25%-600DPI)

-Check the resolution of the images you use: Bitmap, jpg, tiff and other rasterized images have a fixed resolution.
 If you signage has a large viewing distance (such as 20+ feet as in billboards), the resolution can be as low as 45 dpi or even less.

 When viewing at actual size on the monitor, you can be the judge.
 Simply back away from the monitor.
-You have to be aware of your client's expectations as to viewing distance, and the point where the pixelation becomes acceptable.
+You have to be aware of your client's expectations as to

 Proofing your files for resolution and image details is straightforward.
 After saving as PDF, open the file in Adobe Acrobat Reader.